retroryan/real_estate_ai_search/elasticsearch_in_depth/elastic_in_depth.md

 5. Final score = base relevance * (1 / (1 + slop_distance))

 #### Example 5: Multi-Field Boosted Search - Prioritizing Important Fields

+**Overview:**
+Multi-field searching with field-specific boosting allows fine-tuned relevance control by searching across multiple fields simultaneously while giving different weight to matches in each field.
+This reflects real-world importance - a company name match is typically more relevant than a match deep in document text.
+The query uses sophisticated scoring algorithms to combine results from multiple fields, with a tie-breaker parameter to reward documents matching multiple fields.
+This pattern is essential for enterprise search where document structure carries semantic meaning.

+**What this query does:**
+Searches for "Apple quarterly earnings" across company name (5x boost), summary (3x boost), full text (1x), topics (2x boost), and ticker (4x boost), prioritizing matches in more important fields while still considering all content.

+**Where This Code Runs:**
+- **Execution Context**: Main search functionality in enterprise applications
+- **Typical Implementation**: Search relevance service with tunable parameters
+- **Configuration**: Boost values often stored in configuration files/database for A/B testing
+- **Infrastructure**: Coordinating nodes distribute to all shards, aggregate scores
+- **Tuning Process**: Data science teams analyze click-through rates to optimize boosts
+- **Common Pattern**: Different boost profiles for different user types (analyst vs executive)

 **The Query:**
 ```json